PROJECTS

 Research Project: Statutory Minimum Wage and Seasonal Employment

-The focus of the project is on adaptation reactions, leverage mechanisms, actions and motives for action – taking into account the respective contextual conditions; for example, the operational implementation of the minimum wage and the effects on the working conditions of seasonal employees.
-It is also a matter of examining changes in the operational demand for and supply of seasonal workers due to the minimum wage.
-In addition, the impact of the Corona pandemic on seasonal employment are discussed and how the consequences of the statutory minimum wage are assessed in this context.
+The focus of the study was on adaptation reactions, actions and motives for action – taking into account the respective contextual conditions, e.g. the implementation of the minimum wage in companies and the effects on the working conditions of seasonal employees.
+In addition, changes in the operational demand for and supply of seasonal employees due to the minimum wage were investigated.

 Short Report (12 pages)